-GRADES 2-5 (YEAR GROUPS 3-6) CURRICULUM ØUIDE 2023-24
+YEAR GROUPS 3-6 (GRADES 2-5) CURRICULUM GUIDE 2024-25

 Below is the curriculum overview for Year Three at the British International School of Boston.
 This is a broad summary of the main areas of learning that are covered in different curricular areas.
-We hope that it will help to inform and contextualize the learning taking place in Year Three.
+We hope it will help to inform and contextualize the learning taking place in Year Three.
 Our curriculum consists of three distinct areas.
 Literacy, Maths and the International Primary Curriculum, referred to as the IPC.